panta-123/eic-iam/README.md

            - IAM_ISSUER=https://myhost.jlab.org
     - config/nginx.conf file, replace `vulcan.jlab.org` to `myhost.jlab.org`
 2. Generate Host certificate for  `myhost.jlab.org` and put it in certs directory.
 It should contain `hostcert.pem`, `hostkey.pem`, `ca.pem` .
 3. Generate a JSON web key.
-Follow the doc https://indigo-iam.github.io/v/v1.8.3/docs/getting-started/jwk/ and put the file name as : `iam-keystore.jwks` inside `keystore` directory.
+Follow the doc https://indigo-iam.github.io/v/v1.8.3/docs/getting-started/jwk/ and put the file name as, `iam-keystore.jwks` inside `keystore` directory.
-4. Password related.
+5. Password related.
    - .env file:
         - MARIADB_ROOT_PASSWORD=change_me
         - Whatever you put as password for user `indigoiam` in `dbs_and_user.sql` (change `secret` to `your_password`) .
 Put the same in